- J.D., University of California, Hastings, 2007, Hastings Law Journal

 - U.S. District Courts for the Northern, Eastern, Central, and Southern Districts of California

-Dylan Ballard is an associate in the Antitrust and Trade Regulation Practice Group in the firm's San Francisco office.
+Dylan Ballard is a partner in the Antitrust and Competition Practice Group in the firm's San Francisco office.

 Areas of Practice

 Mr. Ballard specializes in complex business litigation and white collar criminal matters, with an emphasis on antitrust and unfair competition issues.
 He has significant experience defending U.S. and multinational businesses in all phases of class action litigation, as well as in civil and criminal proceedings involving federal, state, and foreign enforcement agencies.

 National counsel defending industry-leading multinational electronics companies in criminal and civil price-fixing actions regarding cathode ray tube products; In re Cathode Ray Tube (CRT) Antitrust Litig., MDL No. 1917 (2007-present).